happycube/cxadc-linux3/README.md

 extra cooling required above 40mhz).
 This value is ONLY used to compute the sample rates entered for the tenxfsc parameters other than 0, 1, 2.

-Note!

-`40/20mhz modes` have a rare chance of working on stock cards its recommended to just replace the stock crystal with ABLS2-40.000MHZ-D4YF-T for more reliable results.

 ## Capture